 It is crucial to note that in both instances, homeowners are obligated to provide proof of repair or resolution before the deadline to avoid further penalties.

-Dealing with Red Tag Warnings
+Dealing with Red Tag Warnings in GTA Ontario.

 When you receive a Red Tag Warning, it is essential to understand the available options and take the necessary steps to rectify the situation promptly.
 Here are the recommended actions based on the type of Red Tag received: